 What are you good at?
 Of course, it would be wise to move into a franchise where you know what you’re doing.
 Being knowledgeable about the product or service and how best to deliver it will go a long way in helping your business succeed.
 Can you manage people?
 Many (but not all) franchises employ low-wage workers with high turnover rates.

 These questions should narrow down your search.
 Remember to be honest and realistic with your answers.

 The overall growth of the franchise can give you an idea of how well it’s performing.
 Analyse the amount of units (locations) that the brand has built in recent years.
 Don’t forget to factor in how many were lost.
 Sales per unit is another useful figure, but it’s often difficult to find as most franchisors don’t disclose the information.

 Checking out the annual revenue can provide another basis for determining profitability.
 That said, a small investment business will likely have too few units to draw any insightful conclusions from.
 Money isn’t everything, either.
 The following factors can reveal more information.

 How is the franchisor willing to help you succeed?
 What kind of resources do they provide?
-For instance, is there any training, or are you just thrown into the deep?
+For instance, is there any training, franchise marketing system, or are you just thrown into the deep?
 A good franchisor will provide assistance in areas such as marketing, recruitment and customer acquisition.
 Some even provide free equipment.

 The franchise disclosure document (FDD) should have these details, which brings us to our next point.